AI-Training-Projects/Book-Summarizer-Pro/00_BookSummarizerPro-Requirements-Document.md

 ## Business Purpose

-BookSummarizerPro is a local Flask web application that enables entrepreneurs, researchers, and professionals to upload PDF, HTML, or eBooks, and intelligently summarize them into concise, human-readable and downloadable summaries using accurate NLP models from Hugging Face.
+BookSummarizerPro is a local Flask web application that enables entrepreneurs, researchers, and professionals to upload large PDF, HTML, or eBooks, and intelligently summarize them into concise, human-readable and downloadable summaries using accurate NLP models from Hugging Face.

 The application processes all data locally, making it privacy-focused and eliminating reliance on external APIs.
 It ensures high-quality formatting and export options without reliance on cloud APIs.